RetroPie/RetroPie-Docs/docs/Validating,-Rebuilding,-and-Filtering-Arcade-ROMs.md

 * If you feel the need to reset clrmamepro's settings, just delete your existing profile(s) and reload your DAT file, selecting **"Default"** settings for the new profile.
 Almost all of clrmamepro's settings are per-profile.

 # Filtering ROMs

+The [lr-mame2003](https://github.com/libretro/mame2003-libretro/tree/master/metadata) core and [lr-mame2010](https://github.com/libretro/mame2010-libretro/tree/master/metadata) core maintain a `catver.ini` file in their github repositories. `catver.ini` can be used with ROM management tools such as [ROMLister](https://www.waste.org/~winkles/ROMLister/) in order to sort and filter a MAME collection by genre or by other tags, such as whether it includes "Mature" content.

 To be written